Risk Management

 6. Bandwidth resources planning Network quality and coverage

 Information security 7.
-Information privacy and security
+Information privacy and person data protection

 Technological Privacy protection